OWASP/Top10/2017/en/0xA4-XXE.md

 ## Am I vulnerable to attack?

-You may be vulnerable to XXE if your application processes XML input without explicitly disabling [document type definitions (DTDs)](https://en.wikipedia.org/wiki/Document_type_definition).
+If your application accepts XML input, especially from untrusted sources, you may be vulnerable to XXE.
+You need to identify each XML processor in your application and determine if [document type definitions (DTDs)](https://en.wikipedia.org/wiki/Document_type_definition) has been disabled.
+As the exact mechanism for disabling DTD processing varies by processor, it is recommended that you consult a reference such as the [OWASP XXE Prevention Cheat Sheet](https://www.owasp.org/index.php/XML_External_Entity_(XXE)_Prevention_Cheat_Sheet).

 ## How do I prevent